pooyatavan/Activity-Watch-Import-Export-/README.md

 - **Export**: The export script reads all data from ActivityWatch via its API, saves it to a JSON file, and uploads that file to OneDrive.
 - **Import**: The import script deletes every existing bucket from the previous run, then imports and updates all buckets from the JSON files stored in OneDrive back into ActivityWatch.

+## Requirements

+1. OneDrive app installed on all Windows clients and servers (all signed in with the **same account**).
+2. Python installed on the server (for running the import scripts).

+## Installation

 ## ActivityWatch

 Install ActivityWatch with the default settings on all computers that you want to track.

 Link: [https://activitywatch.net/](https://activitywatch.net/)

+## OneDrive Setup

+Install OneDrive (most Windows machines include it by default; if not, download and install it).

+- Sign in to the **same OneDrive account** on all computers.
+- All clients and the server must use a single shared OneDrive account to access the same sync folder.

 ## Windows Task Scheduler